 For assets and liabilities that are recognized in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

 5. Changes in disclosures

-5.1 Adoption of new and amended standards and interpretations
+Adoption of new and amended standards and interpretations

-The Company applied for the first time certain amendments to the standards, which are effective for annual periods beginning on or after January 1, 2017.
-The Company has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
+The Company applied for the first time the following standards and amendment, which are effective for annual periods beginning on or after January 1, 2018: